trusona/pizza_server/README.md

   * As a builder, I should be able to add a topping to a pizza
   * As a builder, I should be able to list toppings on a pizza

-**Once you have a client built.
-Deploy it some where and send the url to use it to [devprojects@trusona.com](mailto:devprojects@trusona.com).**
+**Once you have a client built, deploy the source somewhere online (e.g. Github) and send us the URL at [devprojects@trusona.com](mailto:devprojects@trusona.com).**

 Resources Server